MaximeMulder/Plis/architecture.md

 ## Errors

+Program errors:
+- Invalid opcode: An opcode byte is invalid.
+- Invalid register: A register byte is invalid.
+- Invalid lock: A lock byte is invalid.
+- Invalid thread: A thread byte is invalid.

+Parallelism errors:
-- Deadlock: No thread can proceed in the program.
+- Pause: No thread can continue, all threads were inactive or waiting and could not be restarted.
+- Data race: A thread has written in a register while at least one other is trying to access it.

+Data errors:
-- Cursor out of bounds: Tried to read the program out of its bounds.
+- Cursor address: A thread has tried to read the code outside of the program bounds.
-- Division by zero: Tried to divide by zero.
+- Division by zero: A thread tried to divide by zero.
-- Input read: Failed to read the user input.
+- Input read: A thread failed to read the user input.
-- Input parse: Failed to parse the user input into an integer.
+- Input parse: A thread failed to parse the user input into an integer.